 Mobile Platform & Software Development

-Ask how mResilience technologies can support our military service men and women and first responders in psychological health, traumatic brain injury recovery, and post-traumatic stress disorders.
+Discover how mResilience uses evidence-based, clinical psychologist-driven requirements to develop mobile health applications that support military service members, first responders and law enforcement agencies in psychological health, traumatic brain injury recovery, and post-traumatic stress disorders.

 Defense Health Agency (DHA) Joint Operations Medical Information Systems office (JOMIS); AHLTA-T, TC2 & MCC

-tiag was chosen to deliver software engineering and configuration management expertise and support services to the Army Analytics Group (AAG) in the Office of the Deputy Under Secretary of the Army.
-Advancing AAG’s Data Framework Initiatives project to help identify and safeguard active-duty soldiers at risk, tiag provides comprehensive software development, data integration, security, enterprise change-management and quality-assurance services to build, sustain and enhance AAG-supported applications.
+TIAG was chosen to deliver software engineering and configuration management expertise and support services to the Army Analytics Group (AAG) in the Office of the Deputy Under Secretary of the Army.
+Advancing AAG’s Data Framework Initiatives, TIAG provides comprehensive software development, data integration, security, enterprise change-management and quality-assurance services to build, sustain and enhance AAG-supported applications.